codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a boomerang that won't come back?
-A stick.
+What kind of magic do cows believe in?
+MOODOO.

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+How long is an IPv6 address?
- 1. Neptune
+ 1. 32 bits
- 2. Whistler
+ 2. 64 bits
- 3. Bliss
+ 3. 128 bytes
- 4. Luna
+ 4. 128 bits

 <details>
   <summary>Answer</summary>
-  Luna
+  128 bits
 </details>